astroryan97/Sonifications-of-Wise-Images/README.md

 ## Summary

 The code used to acquire the data and generate the resulting sonifications are presented in the `WISE_Sonification_v001.ipynb` Jupyter Notebook.
+Old defunct code is in the `old_files` folder.

 Select WISE FITs images are downloaded and kept in the `wise_images` folder, identified by their J2000 coordinates and wavelength.